 There are many methods that use data to analyze customer behavior.
 From a business point of view, a very important question that we need to answer is how much is the client worth to the company.
 This is known as customer scoring.
 Based on such information, we are able to determine the efficiency of marketing campaigns and decide whether a customer is important enough for us to maintain advertising spendings.
 The correct assessment of customer value is of the utmost importance for the business, as it translates into time and money savings: when it comes to communication, building loyalty, preventing churn and retaining clients.

-This post is third in the series of articles on customer churn analysis.
+This post is the second in the series of articles on customer churn analysis.
 You can find my previous entry in this series here:

 Why it is worth to group customers and estimate their value?

 Customer value analysis (also known as CVA) is an analytic method for discovering customers’ characteristics and on this basis making further analysis of specific clients to extract useful knowledge from large data.

 Enterprises apply value analysis methods in order to define which customers generate major profits for the company, and therefore apply this information in further communication with the most valuable segments.
 The RFM (stands for Recency, Frequency, Monetary) model is one of the most commonly used customer value analysis methods.